yemisprojects/Wordpress-on-AWS_with_Terraform/README.md

 - EC2 instances to host wordpress site and key pair to access them through a Bastion host

 ## Required Input Parameter
- - update the value of the parameter below in input-parameters.auto.tfvars> Provide your domain name
+ - Update the value of the parameter below in the input-parameters.auto.tfvars file.
+Provide your domain name as show below
        ```
-       route53_public_zone_name
+       route53_public_zone_name = example.com
        ```

 ## Outputs